90 Years of Public Service Broadcasting in Hong Kong

 Radio and television broadcasting is closely related to the daily lives of Hong Kong people.
 The broadcasting industry provides news and entertainment, bears testimony to social events, and promotes history, culture and art.
 It develops alongside our society and is our collective memory at all times.

-In June 1928, the then Hong Kong Government took over a non-governmental radio broadcast body – Hong Kong Radio Society – to commence its broadcast services.
+In June 1928, the then Hong Kong Government took over a non-governmental radio broadcasting body – Hong Kong Radio Society – to commence its broadcasting services.
 With "GOW" as its call-sign, the broadcaster marked the founding of what is known today as Radio Television Hong Kong (RTHK).
 Since then, RTHK has become the sole public service broadcaster in Hong Kong.
 As the years passed, technological advances facilitated RTHK's innovation and evolution of programmes.
 In addition to its long established radio service, RTHK later launched its TV service followed by the development of its website and mobile apps.
 News, information and entertainment are provided on various platforms to suit the public's changing lifestyle.

 A Marconi microphone used in the studios

 The hosts of RTHK Radio 2's New Generation

 People gather in front of a grocery store,

 The first Top Ten Chinese Gold Songs Awards presentation ceremony,

 Sound effects and voice actors recording a radio drama.